Jean-Eudes-le-retour/container-benchmark-example/README.md

 Replace/add all the files needed for your Webots simulation at the root of the repository, notably the folders "worlds", "controllers" and the folder "plugins" needed for the robot window (![Click here](../../upload/main) to upload the new files from the web interface if it is more convenient for you).
 Make sure that in the world file the supervisor node has the "synchronization" field set to TRUE and the robot node has its "synchronization" field set to FALSE.

 You might need to modify the two Dockerfiles at the root of the repository (recorder_Dockerfile and controller_Dockerfile) if you need a special installation environment for your simulation or controller.
-You should also edit the controller_Dockerfile if you change the name of the controller or if you want to use another programming language for your example controller.
+You should also edit the controller_Dockerfile if you changed the name of the default controller or if you want to use another programming language for your example controller (The default Webots Docker container already has the tools needed to run and compile C, C++ and Python controllers.).

 Note that on webots.cloud, the listing title of the benchmark and its hover description are defined by the Webots world file: more specifically, the WorldInfo node has a "title" and an "info" field which are read at its submission to webots.cloud.

 ### Benchmark specific files
 1. Update the fields inside ![webots.yml](../../edit/main/webots.yml):
-   1. file: put the relative path to your world file
+   - file: put the relative path to your world file
-   1. maximum-duration: the maximum duration of an evaluation in seconds.
+   - maximum-duration: the maximum duration of an evaluation in seconds.
 Set it not large to avoid long evaluations of broken controllers but not too short to have enough time to finish the task
-   1. metric: should be one of "percent", "time-speed", "time-duration" or "distance".
+   - metric: should be one of "percent", "time-speed", "time-duration" or "distance".
 It depends on how the performance is evaluated
-   1. dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default controller.
+   - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default controller.
 Change "edit_me" to the name of your main controller
    1. Don't forget to commit your changes to save them
 1. Replace the three files of the ![preview folder](/preview) with an example animation of your benchmark [recorded from Webots](https://cyberbotics.com/doc/guide/web-animation).
 Keep the same names for the files: animation.json, scene.x3d and thumbnail.jpg. ![Click here](../../upload/main/preview) to upload the new files from the web interface if that is more convenient for you.